phcerdan/vtkImGuiAdapter/README.md

 Adapter to add imgui to an existing vtkRenderWindow.

 Provides two libraries:
-- `imgui-vtk` using glfw3 and opengl3
+- `imgui-vtk` imgui using common headers and examples using glfw3 and opengl3.
 - `vtkImguiAdapter` that accepts an already populated vtkRenderWindow (with renderer, interactor, and actors) and permits mixing it with imgui components.
-It uses `imgui-vtk`
+It links to `imgui-vtk`.

 The dependencies needed are VTK and glfw3.